adjust/dev-docs/docs/react-native/recording/events.md

 Adjust sends partner parameters to [external partners](https://help.adjust.com/en/article/integrated-partners) you have set up.
 This information is useful for more granular analysis and retargeting purposes.
 The server forwards these parameters once you have set them up and enabled them for a partner.

 :::{note}
 Partner parameters don't appear in raw data by default.
-You can add the {code}`{partner_parameters}` placeholder to receive them as a single string.
+You can add the `{partner_parameters}` placeholder to receive them as a single string.
 :::

-Add partner parameters to your event by calling the {code}`addPartnerParameter` method with **string** key-value arguments.
+Add partner parameters to your event by calling the `addPartnerParameter` method with **string** key-value arguments.
 You can add multiple parameters by calling this method multiple times.

 :::{tab-set-code}

 {emphasize-lines="3"}

 ```js
 var adjustEvent = new AdjustEvent("abc123");
 //...